leon-anavi/twitter-iot/README.md

 # Twitter-IoT
 Twitter bot connected to Internet of Things (IoT).
-The bot has the following capabilities:
+The bot offer the following features:
-* Retieve tweets depending on configured text (with or without hashtags)
+* Retrieve tweets depending on configured text (with or without hashtags)
-* Retweet found tweets (can be disabled through the configurations)
+* Retweet found tweets
-* Favorite found tweets (can be disabled through the configurations)
+* Favorite found tweets
+* Reply to found tweets
-* Publish message to MQTT broker (can be disabled through the configurations)
+* Publish message to MQTT broker

+All features are optional and can be easily enabled or disabled through a configuration file.

 ##Installation